How much fish oil is an important question because you can overdose.

 As a side note, there are three omega 3 fatty acids, alpha linolenic acid, good stuff, but not proven to reduce heart disease like the other two.

 Why on a chiropractic help site you may well ask.
-Chiropractic is about the nervous system, and a healthy nervous system is vitally dependent on omega three fatty acids.
+Chiropractic is about joints and mobility, and a healthy nervous system is vitally dependent on these omega three fatty acids.

 Vegetarians can survive without those two from fish oil, as the vegetable omega 3 can be converted to EPA and DHA.